-Your maintenance program should be able to integrate with your other systems, particularly if you use mainstream solutions.
-That being said, maintenance programs should also be able to work in tandem with custom company processes.
+Your maintenance software program should be able to integrate with your other systems, particularly if you use mainstream solutions.
+That being said, maintenance software programs should also be able to work in tandem with custom company processes.
 The solution should always be able to work for the company, not the other way around.

 Integrations with things like sensors are what set apart future-proof maintenance software from those that have limited use and a hard deadline.
 While not every company has the resources or the ability to implement a full-fledged Internet of Things network, their maintenance software needs to have the ability to integrate with physical assets, products, and things in some way.

 It’s becoming commonplace to do things on your phone.
 Why should your CMMS be any different?
 Mobile access to your CMMS, EAM, or other maintenance system streamlines almost every aspect of maintenance.
 It enables employees to cut down on the amount of time that they have to spend on administrative tasks, such as manual tracking or organizing.

 Lastly, maintenance software should be easy to use and fairly straightforward for new employees and personnel to learn.
 Highly complicated systems have their place, but it is generally not in maintenance.
 And when in doubt, ask for a demonstration.
 While it may not show you the full range of the product, it can give you a good feeling for how complicated the system is and whether it will be a good fit or not.

 What software do I need to use for facility maintenance?

 What are some examples of how CMMS software is used in different industries?

 Your asset and equipment data doesn't belong in a silo.
 UpKeep makes it simple to see where everything stands, all in one place.
 That means less guesswork and more time to focus on what matters.